 - Guest Lounge

 Upstairs in the eaves of the pub, the 5 farmhouse bedrooms have original pitched ceilings, lead windows and stripped-back floors made cosy with Morris & Co furnishings, colourful bohemian rugs and vintage chairs.
-Each is individually styled but all have comfy kingsize beds and powerful rainfall showers in the ensuite bathrooms.
+Each is individually styled but all have comfy kingsize or super kingsize beds and powerful rainfall showers in the ensuite bathrooms.

 The smallest room is the Rabbit Hole, a compact but quirky hideaway ideal for single occupancy or a short stay for 2.
 More spacious and airy are the 2 Farmhouse Loft rooms with rolltop baths and Ceylon tea chest tables.
 We stayed in the open-plan Farmhouse Suite with a little more lounging space and a fabulous copper bathtub.

-As part of an ongoing project, the farm outbuildings are being transformed into high-spec romantic suites.
-Both The Stable and The Barn have lovely private terraces, but the latter really has the wow factor with its stunning 4-poster bed, bespoke log burner and emerald tiled bathroom.
+As part of an ongoing project, the farm outbuildings are being transformed into high-spec romantic hideaways.
+The Stable, the Stable Suite and the Barn Suite have lovely private terraces, but the latter really has the wow factor with its stunning 4-poster bed, bespoke log burner and emerald tiled bathroom.
 There's also a converted Shepherd's Hut tucked away in the garden - ideal for those after some privacy - and The Hideaway which is ideal for a family with two bedrooms (a double and a bunk room) and a large bathroom.

 - Coffee / tea making

 - Coffee maker

 Set around a huge open fireplace, Mr Hanbury’s Mason Arms has been carefully conceived to be both a cosy countryside pub and sophisticated fine-dining eatery.
 Designed in collaboration with artists The Connor Brothers - who invented the eponymous Mr Hanbury - it’s a playful space with lots of eccentric twists.